jonas-werner/k8s-home-lab-with-vagrant-2025/README.md

 - VirtualBox 7.0+
 - Vagrant
-- 10GB+ RAM available for VMs
+- 12GB+ RAM available for VMs if single worker is used
 - Internet connection for package downloads

 ## Quick Start